Slow the progression of your child’s nearsightedness.

 Myopia is on the rise

-Many researchers believe the rise can be attributed to more time spent staring at screens and less time outdoors.
+Many researchers believe the rise in myopia incidence can be attributed to an increase in near work demand and less time spent outdoors.

-Determining a myopia control plan for your child starts with a visit to your eye doctor.
+Determining a myopia management plan for your child starts with a visit to your eye doctor.
 Schedule your appointment now.

 Multifocal contacts lenses